Extended Goldman symplectic structure in Fock-Goncharov coordinates: Graphs on surfaces and the canonical two-form

-The matrices $J$ can then be interpreted as connection matrices along the edges of $\Sigma^*$; the parallel transport between two vertices of $\Sigma^*$ along a path consisting of several edges is the product of the matrices $J$ (or $J^{-1}$ if an edge is traversed against its orientation).
+The matrices $J$ can then be interpreted as connection matrices along the edges of $\Sigma^*$; the parallel transport between two vertices of $\Sigma^*$ along a path consisting of several edges is the product of the matrices $J$ of the edges traversed in the given orientation.

-The condition of triviality of monodromy around each non-univalent vertex \eqref{nomono} can be alternatively formulated as follows: {\it any closed loop in $\Sigma^*$ which is trivial in $\pi_1(\Ccal\setminus \{t_j\}_{j=1}^N)$, has trivial holonomy}, or, equivalently, that the connection on the graph $\Sigma^*$ is {\it flat}.
+The condition \eqref{nomono} of triviality of monodromy around each non-univalent vertex of $\Sigma$ can be alternatively formulated as follows: any closed loop in $\Sigma^*$ which is trivial in $\pi_1(\Ccal\setminus \{t_j\}_{j=1}^N)$, has trivial holonomy, or, equivalently, that the connection on the graph $\Sigma^*$ is {\it flat}.